 I wrote this for a few different reasons:

 - I have seen a few pieces of writing within EA that conflate operations work and personal assistant work, and I want to prevent that from happening.
 I’ve also seen multiple job postings titled as operations managers that list personal assistant-type tasks.
 My stance is this: in certain scenarios you could make a reasonable argument that a personal assistant falls within the operations team/department, but in general we should not be conflating PA work with operations work.
-An operations manager should be creating/designing systems and processes, optimizing existing processes and establishing new processes, helping business flow smoothly.
-An operations manager job generally shouldn’t include updating social media pages, handling someone else's emails, or managing their travel schedule.
+An operations manager should be creating/designing systems and processes, optimizing existing processes, establishing new processes, and generally helping business flow smoothly.
+An operations manager job generally shouldn’t include updating social media pages or handling someone else's emails/calendar/travel schedule.

 - I very much enjoyed eirine’s two posts on So you want to do operations, and I wish that there were several more posts in that series giving more in-depth descriptions.
 I was disappointed to learn that the series ended after only two posts.